Arieh Warshel: Biography

 As a soldier, he fought in both the 1967 Six-Day War and the 1973 Yom Kippur War, attaining the rank of captain in the IDF.

+Current Activities

-As part of Shenzhen's 13th Five-Year Plan funding research in emerging technologies and opening "Nobel laureate research labs", in April 2017 he opened the Warshel Institute for Computational Biology at the CUHK Shenzhen campus.
+As part of Shenzhen's 13th Five-Year Plan funding research in emerging technologies and opening "Nobel laureate research labs", in April 2017 he opened the Warshel Institute for Computational Biology at the Chinese University of Hong Kong, Shenzhen campus.

+In 2025, Warshel was elected to both the National Academy of Artificial Intelligence (NAAI) and the Serbian National Academy of Science (SASA), recognizing his continued contributions to scientific innovation and discovery.

 Honors

 Warshel is known for his work on computational biochemistry and biophysics, in particular for pioneering computer simulations of the functions of biological systems, and for developing what is known today as Computational Enzymology.

 He is a member of many scientific organisations, most importantly: